West Texas gunman 'was on a long spiral of going down,' FBI says

 "Basically, they were complaining on each other because they had a disagreement over the firing," Gerke said.

+Gerke said he believes Ator had also been recently fired from a different job but did not have any details.

+Authorities said they remain unable to provide an exact timeline of the shooting, including how much time passed between the traffic stop at 3:13 p.m. and police killing Ator at the movie theatre.

-Authorities said those killed were between 15 and 57 years old but did not immediately provide a list of names.
-Family and employers, however, said that among the dead were Edwin Peregrino, 25, who ran out of his parents' home to see what the commotion was; mail carrier Mary Granados, 29, slain in her U.S. Postal Service truck; and 15-year-old high school student Leilah Hernandez, who was walking out of an auto dealership.
+Odessa officials Monday released the names of those killed, who were between 15 and 57 years old.
+Among the dead were Edwin Peregrino, 25, who ran out of his parents' home to see what the commotion was; mail carrier Mary Granados, 29, slain in her U.S. Postal Service truck; and 15-year-old high school student Leilah Hernandez, who was walking out of an auto dealership.

 Police said Ator's arrest in 2001 was in the county where Waco is located, hundreds of miles east of Odesa.
 Online court records show he was charged then with misdemeanour criminal trespass and evading arrest.
 He entered guilty pleas in a deferred prosecution agreement where the charge was waived after he served 24 months of probation, according to records.